microhomie/microhomie/docs/reference/device.rst

     This method test if the topic is a broadcast topic and pass the message to all nodes broadcast_callback method.

-    Else the payload should be passed to the node that has subscribed to the messages topic.
+    Else the payload will be passed to the node that has subscribed to the messages topic.

     The arguments are: